 - Maurice D. and Lois M. Schwartz Scholarship Fund

 This scholarship is awarded to a History major with a demonstrated interest in the study of the History of the Near East, Asia or Africa.
 The award may cover resident or non-resident tuition for up to three quarters so long as the recipient maintains a 3.0 or higher GPA.

 - Larry Lee Sleizer Endowed Scholarship Fund

 This fund provides financial assistance to cover tuition, books, fees or other educational expenses for qualified History Majors.

 This scholarship will be awarded to a History Major based on academic excellence and financial need, with preference given to students with a demonstrable interest in United States History.

 - York-Mason Award for Research Projects About African Americans in the American West

-The York-Mason Award is given to the best undergraduate research paper or project (including but not limited to scripts, photo essays, radio productions, television or film documentaries, or oral histories) on a topic in the History of African Americans in the American West, broadly defined as any of the states from North Dakota to Texas and west to the Pacific Ocean including Alaska and Hawaii, over the chronological period extending from 1528 to the present.
+This award is given to the best undergraduate research paper or project (including but not limited to scripts, photo essays, radio productions, television or film documentaries, or oral histories) on a topic in the History of African Americans in the American West, broadly defined as any of the states from North Dakota to Texas and west to the Pacific Ocean including Alaska and Hawaii, over the chronological period extending from 1528 to the present.
 Papers on western Canada or northern Mexico will also be considered.
 A review committee for the Department will select the best paper or project on the basis of the significance of the work, its style of presentation, and its contribution to the study of History.
-The award carries $500.
-Applicants must be enrolled students in good standing at the University of Washington and declared History majors.
+Undergraduate applicants must be enrolled students in good standing at the University of Washington and declared History majors, regardless of financial need.